-Above: Anita wearing the large gold teardrop earrings
+Above: Anita wears the large gold teardrop earrings

 Does silver suit some people better whilst others find gold more flattering?

-I wanted to look into this after a discussion on one of my recent Instagram posts about whether people preferred gold or silver.
+I wanted to look into this in more detail after a discussion on one of my Instagram posts about whether people preferred gold or silver.
 The general consensus seemed to be that people liked silver when they were younger, but started to find gold more flattering as they got older.

 It got me thinking – are their changes in your skin as you age that could explain this or is gold just having a ‘moment’ right now and so people are sub consciously choosing it as its more popular and on trend?